 Age is not the only factor that can cause issues with the main sewer line of a home.
 Tree and plant roots can damage sewer pipes and clog the drainage system, causing sewage leaks in your new home.
-Therefore, it’s important to conduct a sewer inspection when buying a home, regardless of the age of the residence, and remove any invasive trees or plants that could cause problems later on.
+Therefore, it’s important to conduct a sewer inspection when buying a home, regardless of the age of the residence.
+It’s also important to remove any invasive trees or plants that could cause problems later on.

 When buying a new home, you can’t assume that the previous owners conducted important checks and plumbing repairs.
-Making the decision to buy a new home is extremely important and it is your responsibility to make sure you conduct all of the necessary checks.
-Having a professional conduct a sewer inspection gives you the peace of mind that you have covered all of your bases.
+Making the decision to buy a new home is extremely important.
+It’s your responsibility to make sure you conduct all of the necessary checks.
+Having a professional conduct a sewer inspection gives you peace of mind.

-Conducting a sewer inspection will only help you determine if there are any current or potential issues with your main sewer line.
-When buying a new home, it is wise to conduct a sewer inspection as soon as possible to avoid having to deal with costly and inconvenient repairs later on.
-Prevention is always better than cure, and potential sewer line problems include sewage leaks, clogged drains, and water damage.
+Conducting a sewer inspection will only help you determine if there are issues with your main sewer line.
+When buying a new home, it’s wise to conduct a sewer inspection as soon as possible.
+This avoids the hassle of having to deal with costly and inconvenient repairs later on.
+Prevention is always better than the cure, and potential sewer line problems include sewage leaks, clogged drains, and water damage.

 Getting regular sewer inspections will help homeowners stay on top of any potential sewer repairs, and it will result in a well-maintained plumbing system.
 A well looked after plumbing system means fewer plumbing repairs, ultimately increasing the overall value of your home.
 When the time comes to sell, homeowners may be able to negotiate a higher selling price.